One-Eyed Jacks: In popular culture

 One-Eyed Jacks is the name of a brothel in the TV series Twin Peaks created by David Lynch and Mark Frost.
 The film is mentioned in dialogue between characters Donna Hayward and Audrey Horne.
 Horne asks Hayward if she has heard of "One-Eyed Jacks" and Hayward responds, "Isn't that that Western with Marlon Brando?".

 A short loop from the film plays on a cinema screen during a story mission in Cyberpunk 2077.

 Home media and restoration

-The film fell into the public domain and for years was only available via numerous low quality, budget reissues on VHS and DVD.
+The film fell into the public domain and for years was only available via numerous low-quality budget reissues on VHS and DVD, along with the occasional official release by Paramount Home Video.
 In 2016, work was completed on a "New 4K digital restoration, undertaken by Universal Pictures in partnership with The Film Foundation and in consultation with filmmakers Martin Scorsese and Steven Spielberg".
 This restoration was issued on Blu-ray and DVD in November 2016 by the Criterion Collection in the US, and in June 2017 by Arrow Video in the UK.